Nearly query-optimal classical shadow estimation of unitary channels: CSEU in the average case

 in which case the query number reads

-When $B$ and $\epsilon$ are independent of system size, the query complexity reduces to $m\cdot s=\mathcal O(d\lambda^{-1/4})$.
-In particular, $\mathcal O(d^{3/4})$ queries of $\caU$ are sufficient when $\lambda=\Theta(d)$.
+When $B$ and $\epsilon$ are independent of the system size, the query complexity reduces to $m\cdot s=\mathcal O(d\lambda^{-1/4})$.
+Notably, $\mathcal O(d^{3/4})$ queries of $\caU$ are sufficient when $\lambda=\Theta(d)$.
 Hence, the query lower bound in \tref{thm:jointLowerBound} for the worst-case scenario does not apply to the average-case scenario.
-Previously, such remarkable separation in query complexity between worst- and average-case considerations has been demonstrated for certain channel learning tasks \cite{HKPITB21}.
+Previously, such remarkable separation in query complexity between the worst- and average-case considerations has been demonstrated in certain channel learning tasks \cite{HKPITB21,zhao2023learning}.